itsJohnny21/CSE-464-2024-jsalaz59/README.md

 #### Why Apply These Refactorings

 These extractions improve readability and maintainability.
-The `outputGraph` is now much shorted and the `writeToFile` and `executeDotCommand` it uses can easily be unit tested.
+The `outputGraph` is now more compact and the `writeToFile` and `executeDotCommand` it uses can easily be unit tested.

 #### More refactorings

 Note that additional refactorings were made but are not displayed in this section since the document only requires five refactorings to be shown and explained.
-The addition refactorings however have been commented and is shown in the following commit: [refactor](https:github.com)
+The additional refactorings however have been commented out and can be observed in the [refactor commit](https://github.com/itsJohnny21/CSE-464-2024-jsalaz59/commit/43a7eea9f14b04b3ca6f7160af2eefad284842ba).

 #### Template method

 The `graphSearchHelper` method was refactored to follow the Template Design Pattern.
-This new refactored method is called `graphSearchHelperTemplate` to differentiate itself.
-To achieve this, the following was performed:
+This new refactored method is named `graphSearchHelperTemplate` to differentiate itself from `graphSearchHelper`.
+During the process of applying the Template Design Pattern, the following was performed:

 - The abstract class `GraphSearcher` was created.
 Its purpose is to provide a skeleton for the search algorithm.
 - The template method `search` for `GraphSearcher` was created and consists of the general steps for the search algorithm.
 - The abstract method `pollContainer` for `GraphSearcher` was created to allow the child classes to poll a list of nodes, ultimately deciding the search algorithm to be used (either BFS or DFS).
-- The concrete class `GraphSearcherBFS` was created and its `pollContainer` polls the first item from its list of nodes.
+- The concrete class `GraphSearcherBFS` was created and its `pollContainer` method polls the first item from its list of nodes.
-- The concrete class `GraphSearcherDFS` was created and its `pollContainer` polls the last item from its list of nodes.
+- The concrete class `GraphSearcherDFS` was created and its `pollContainer` method polls the last item from its list of nodes.

 The `GraphSearcher` class (and child classes) and the `graphSearchHelperTemplate` method are provided below: